zeddie888/mathstuff/index.md

 ---

 <br>
-This site is basically a hodgepodge of math concepts and algorithms I've encountered + found useful and interesting
+This site is basically a hodgepodge of math concepts and algorithms I've encountered + found useful and/or interesting

 [Link to Site](https://zeddie888.github.io/mathstuff/)